 2. When is the best time to travel to Vietnam’s top destinations?

 The climate in Vietnam varies by region, making it difficult to pinpoint the best time to visit the country as a whole.
-To help plan your trip, here are the optimal times to visit some of the most famous tourist destinations in Vietnam, including Hoi An, Nha Trang, Da Nang, Phu Quoc, and Ha Long.
+To help plan your trip, here are the optimal times to visit some of the most famous tourist destinations in Vietnam, including Sapa, Hanoi, Halong, Da Nang, Hoi An, Nha Trang, Phu Quoc, and Ho Chi Minh City.

 Hoi An is a charming ancient town in Central Vietnam.
 It boasts warm weather throughout the year, with an average temperature of 29 degrees Celsius which is typical of tropical climates.
 The town experiences two distinct seasons: the rainy season (from September to January) and the dry season (from February to August).